 Women who suffer from severe menstruation symptoms are often desperate for a reliable remedy that doesn’t impact their hormone levels.
 Cinnamon has a number of analgesic and anticoagulant effects, meaning that it can reduce the pain and cramping of your menstruation.
 It also helps reduce the severity of the period, if you tend to have a heavier flow.

 Word of Caution

 Cinnamon tea, in spite of having many impressive benefits, has some side effects too.
 Excess intake of cinnamon tea can be very dangerous for the liver, and can even cause liver failure.
 This is due to the presence of an active ingredient, called coumarin.
 While most varieties of cinnamon have safe levels, excessive consumption of Cassia, Saigon, and Korintje cinnamon varieties can be dangerous.
 That being said, a few cups of cinnamon tea each day should be satisfactory, and will not pose a threat to your liver health.

-Be sure to purchase and try Roger's Human Tribe Tea and enjoy the health benefits of turmeric and many other ingredients!
+Cinnamon is one of the ingredients in Roger's Human Tribe Tea.
+Buy now and enjoy the health benefits of cinnamon and many other ingredients!